zhangzc11/WWWAnalysisRun2/analysis/README.md

 Notice, that all 9 bins are written separately. (the order is in-ee, in-em, in-mm, out-ee, out-em, out-mm, 0, 1, 2)
 We will combine this later with Higgs Combine Tool.

-### Higgs Combine Tool

-#### Setting up the first time
-In a separate terminal run the following to install the Higgs Combined Limit Tool.
-(Because the ROOT version is different one needs a new terminal environment.)

-    cd stats/
-    source ./setup_higgs_combine.sh

-This only has to be done one time, and it takes about the time for you get a cup of coffee.

-#### Setup up script after re-logging in

-Next time logging into the terminal, run to setup the appropriate environment

-    cd stats/
-    source setup.sh

-#### Combining individual datacards

-Then, to combine all 9 SR bins into a one giant datacards, we run

-    sh combinecards.sh /path/to/where/your/datacards/WWW2016_v1.2.2/test/

-Now you should have

-    ls datacards/WWW2016_v1.2.2/test/
-        datacard_b1.txt
-        datacard_b2.txt
-        datacard_b3.txt
-        datacard_b4.txt
-        datacard_b5.txt
-        datacard_b6.txt
-        datacard_b7.txt
-        datacard_b8.txt
-        datacard_b9.txt
-        datacard_combined.txt     # new file
-        datacard_combined_ss.txt  # new file
-        datacard_combined_3l.txt  # new file

-#### Expected sensitivity

-To compute expected sensitivity

-    sh doSensitivity.sh /path/to/your/datacard.txt

-e.g.

-    $ cd stats/
-    $ sh doSensitivity.sh ../datacards/WWW2016_v1.2.2/test/datacard_combined.txt
-     <<< Combine >>>
-     WARNING --  From combine v7, method ProfileLikelihood has been renamed to Significance
-    >>> including systematics
-    >>> method used is ProfileLikelihood
-    >>> random number generator seed is 123456 Computing results starting from expected outcome (a-priori)

-     -- Significance --
-    Significance: 1.85503
-    Done in 0.01 min (cpu), 0.01 min (real)

-NOTE: The lost lepton numbers for the public result came directly from Hannsjorg.
-(Same as what is in AN)
-While, the numbers I get with my looper seems slightly different.
-But to zero-th order things pretty much the same :neutral_face: